xrarias/Bc394Genome/README.md

 </details>

 ## Assessing Sequence Quality And Trimming
--need to include fastQC code and versions of fastq and trimmomatic
 <details>
 <summary>FastQC pt.
 1</summary>
 1. FastQC (v0.10.1) was first used on the raw reads using the following code: